 Sustainable investing was until recently considered a matter only for asset managers and investor preferences.
 This subject, too, has now entered the regulatory mainstream.
 Initiatives relating to environmental, social and governance (ESG) factors and socially-responsible investing (SRI) have received regulatory support in several countries.
 See the previous edition of Regulatory Insights for more detail on the European Commission's proposals.

 As institutional investors increasingly ask more questions about ESG and SRI - in part prompted by their own beneficiaries' demands, in part by regulatory suasion - the long-standing debate about whether consideration of ESG factors or SRI fits with fiduciary responsibility is evolving.
-Also, some regulators are beginning to ask questions about diversity in the
+Also, some regulators are beginning to ask questions about diversity in the work force.

 While navigating an increasingly complex regulatory landscape, asset managers will need to keep their eye on the reviews of post-crisis regulation and further regulatory proposals.
 It seems that the industry will need to operate within and manage uncertainty, for some time to come.